davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Clear
   Clear the console, the textual output box at the bottom.

-Show
+Help
-  Show the location of the settings file in the console.
+  Prints a few lines op help output in the console.

-Save
-  Save all settings specified in the GUI to the currently active settings file and print this file name to the console, see the above figure.

-Save As
-  Save the settings specified in the GUI to another file.
-This file becomes the currently active settings file.

-Load
-  Open a browse dialog to select a settings file to load.
-This file becomes the currently active settings file.

-Reset
-  Reset all settings to their default values and reset the location of the currently active settings file to its default, operating system dependent, location.

 About
   Opens a dialog with information about the application.

-Help
-  Prints a few lines op help output in the console.

 Exit
   Leave the GUI.